getify/You-Dont-Know-JS/scope-closures/apB.md

 The most sensible usage of this `useCalc(..)` helper is to always have "=" be the last character entered.

 Some of the formatting of the totals displayed by the calculator require special handling.
-I'm providing this `formatTotal(..)` function, which your calculator should use whenever it's going to return a current computed total:
+I'm providing this `formatTotal(..)` function, which your calculator should use whenever it's going to return a current computed total (after an `"="` is entered):

 ```js
 function formatTotal(display) {